mhgan1798/calorieMacroCalculator/README.md

 # calorieMacroCalculator
-A plotly-dash app that calculates your calories based on user-specific inputs.
+A plotly-dash app that calculates your daily recommended calories and macronutrition based on user-specific stats, goals and activity levels.